RobertHenschel/HierarchyBrowserv2/Objects.md

 ### Objects

-Concise reference for the object model used by the provider and browser.
-Objects are simple JSON documents stored under `providers/ResearchComputingAtIU/Objects/` and served over the protocol described in `Protocol.md`.
+Concise reference for the object model used by the providers and browser.
+Research Computing objects are authored under `providers/ResearchComputingAtIU/Objects/`.
+Slurm objects are produced dynamically by the Slurm provider.
+Both are served over the protocol described in `Protocol.md`.

-### Type: WPObject
+### Type: WPObject (ResearchComputingAtIU)

 All objects are of class `WPObject`.